DavidWells/analytics/site/main/source/using-listeners.md

 ---
 title: Using Listeners
-description: Listen to analytic events
+description: Listen & reacting to analytic lifecycle events
 ---

 The `analytics` library comes with a large variety of event listeners.